-- The presentation will cover the newly approved residency regulation, which became effective on March 23, 2018.
-Although every single line may not be addressed, every section is represented in the presentation. - Red indicates point of emphasis in regulation - This presentation will contain scenarios that occurred throughout the academic year.
-The scenarios are real, however, the locations and names of the institutions have been changed. - There will be opportunities for discussion if needed.
+- The presentation will cover the approved residency regulation, and will address each section in some way.
+While every individual line of the regulation may not be addressed, every section is represented in the presentation. - Red indicates point of emphasis in regulation

+This presentation will contain scenarios that occurred throughout the academic year.
+The scenarios are real, however, the locations and names of the institutions have been changed.

+There will be opportunities for discussion if needed.
 However, please be mindful that we may need to move on from a topic in order to ensure the entire workshop is covered.

-Sample S.C.
-Residency Process at Some Institutions

-Note: Act 280 verification is required for all students as a first step.